Andy4495/emulator-8-bit/README.md

 [![Check Markdown Links](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml)
 [![Test Disassembler](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml)

-This is a simple Z80 CPU emulator and disassembler.
+This is a simple 8-bit CPU emulator and disassembler.
+It currently supports the Z80, but is hopefully written in a way that makes it straightforward to support other CPUs.

 I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture.

-The emulator currently only supports the Z80.
 The Z80-specific code is encapsulated in a Z80 class.
 Additional CPUs can be emulated by creating classes specific for those CPUs by inheriting from the `abstract_CPU` class.

 There are many other open source emulators available.
-This emulator is not meant to replace any of those, and likely does not contain any features not already available.
-It was solely created as a learning exercise.
+This emulator is not meant to replace any of those.
+Feel free to use it and open an issue if you find anything or would like to request a feature.

 ## Work In Progress